-Hepatitis B is a liver infection that gets contracted through infected semen, vaginal secretions, and blood.
+Hepatitis B is a viral liver infection transmitted through infected blood, sexual fluids (semen and vaginal secretions), and from an infected mother to her child during childbirth.
 Though it mainly damages the liver, severe conditions may also affect other organs, like the eyes.

 Read on to learn the effect of hepatitis B on your eyes.

-Hepatitis B can damage your eyes in many ways.
+Hepatitis B rarely affects the eyes directly; however, immune-mediated complications or side effects from certain treatments may lead to ocular symptoms.
 Your eyes are either directly affected by the disease or from the side effects of medicines taken for hepatitis.
 Here are some of the common eye issues caused by hepatitis B:

 Due to hepatitis B, your liver loses its functioning efficiency, interrupting bilirubin excretion produced from the breakdown of red blood cells.
 Therefore, bilirubin builds up in your body, yellowing the skin and the white part of the eyes.
 However, this is a temporary condition and gets normal once the bilirubin level becomes normal.